darkfist/image-viewer-with-api/README.md

 Django Image Gallery with API is the extention of Django Image Gallery project where users can register and then upload their images with the API also.
 These images can be viewed by anyone.
 Accepted Image Formats : JPEG, JPG, PNG, GIF

+## Demo Video

+You can watch the demo and explanatory video for this project on Youtube [here](https://youtu.be/KRb7CajEqDI).

 ## Installation and Dependencies